Akureyrarkirkja

 The Italian white marble baptismal font is made by Florentine sculptor Corrado Vigni (1888–1956).
 The angel baptismal font is a replica of a work by noted Danish sculptor Bertel Thorvaldsen (1770–1844).
 The original work is situated at Copenhagen Cathedral (Vor Frue Kirke).

-In 2017, the church was vandalized, and incurred 20 million ISK in damage.
+In 2017, the church was vandalized, and incurred 20 million ISK in damage ($ USD, or € EUR).